aptos-foundation/AIPs/aips/aip-47.md

 ## Summary

 Abstraction for enabling efficient concurrent modifications of a counter, that has an optional limit defined, and be able to efficiently extract it's value and store it in another resource.
-It revamps and expands on current notion of Aggregators, and adds new notion of AggregatorSnapshots
+It revamps and expands on current notion of `Aggregators`, and adds new notion of `AggregatorSnapshots`.

-We currently have Aggregator Revamp aggregators to be usable for larger variety of needs, and to be more user-friendly.
 Specifically, allow aggregators to be used efficiently for control flow based on whether numeric operations would be executed or overflow/underflow, as well as allowing values from aggregators to be stored elsewhere, without incurring performance impact.

 ## Motivation